BurritoSuicide/CISSP-Notes/readme.md

+[

+General notes:
-  1.)
-Think like a manager.
+  - Think like a manager.
-  2.)
-If one choice wins over others, that is likely the answer (if I were to do one of these actions, which one is best).
+  - If one choice wins over others, that is likely the answer (if I were to do one of these actions, which one is best).
-  3.)
-If you are going with that choice, YOU ARE NOT DOING THE OTHER ACTIONS.
+  - If you are going with that choice, YOU ARE NOT DOING THE OTHER ACTIONS.
-  4.)
-Justify your answer.
+  - Justify your answer.
-  5.)
-Don't add information to the question.
+  - Don't add information to the question.
-  6.)
-Read everything carefully, take a little bit of time and breathe (do not add scenarios into questions).
+  - Read everything carefully, take a little bit of time and breathe (do not add scenarios into questions).
-  7.)
-Do at least 100 questions a day.
+  - Do at least 100 questions a day.

 As an example:
   - What is most important to consider when storing personally identifiable information about customers?